 The specialty cheese shop has hundreds of different kinds of Quebec cheese, including creamy Riopelle.

 The cheese has the texture of soft butter and melts in the mouth.

 Riopelle is a local cheese named after the late Quebec painter Jean-Paul Riopelle who, like the cheese, had ties to Ile-aux-Grues, an island on the St Lawrence River known for excellent cheese making.

-Tremblay’s favourite is Bleu d’Elizabeth, a rich sweet blue cheese.
+Or try Bleu d’Elizabeth, a rich sweet blue cheese.

 Les Clos de la Chapelle’s farm in L’Ange-Gardien specialises in organic produce such as baby spinach, lettuces, yellow carrots, Espelette pepper and Swiss chard.

 Quebeckers also come here buy products such as honey, fruit-based delicacies from Ile d’Orleans and Quebec-made liqueurs.

 Aisles are stacked with sacks of apples (C$6 a bag); there are tables laden with enormous punnets of strawberries (C$7) three times the size of the small square tubs sold in Australian supermarkets; there are raspberries, cherries, blackcurrants and gooseberries.